YA Apprenticeship 2025: Kispiox Valley, BC – WoodGrain Farm

 Housing, Wages, and Duration

 We subsist primarily on food from the farm, and are happy to share that lifestyle.
 Some meals would be shared during the week and on some days folks will have the kitchen to prepare their own meals.
-We have some meat from the on-farm animals as well.
-Extra treats and snacks can be made or purchased in town.
+Extra treats and snacks can be prepared or purchased in town.

 Most services are here – Wifi, library, laundry.
-There are opportunities to catch a ride to town or, depending on the current season, we may have the work van insured for deliveries to town.
-There are bicycles around as well for trips off the farm.
+Give the remote location, having a vehicle is helpful to get off the farm once in a while.
+There are bicycles around as well for trips off and around the farm.

-A private room in a separate large A-frame cabin with a full kitchen, bathroom and wifi is available on the farm.
+A large A-frame cabin with a full kitchen, bathroom and wifi is available on the farm for common use.
+The A-frame is also used for guest and short-term visitors to the farm, therefore a seperate trailer may be available at busy times of the season when the A-frame start to feel too full.
 Possibility of sharing with other farm help/guests at times.

 About the Community